DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Mechanical Counterweight
 "Intricate yet oddly practical."
-- Gain 1 Ward whenever you channel two mana in one turn.
+- Gain 1 Ward whenever you channel two Mana in one turn.

 ### Bone Effigy
 "Whispers of the departed echo within."
-- Whenever you take damage, channel one Void mana.
+- Whenever you take damage from an environmental Hazard, channel one Void Mana.

 ### Second-place Trophy
 "Proof of a valiant effort."
-- Draw a card when a Spell Misfires.
+- Draw two cards when a Spell Misfires.

 ### Glass Bead
 "Delicate yet strangely captivating."
+- Once per combat, you may freeze one enemy intent, fixing it for the next turn.

 ### Battered Horseshoe
 "It feels lucky."
-- Once per combat, you may reroll a probability-based event.
+- Once per combat, you may reroll one enemy intent.